MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/visual/material-visual.md

 - `MaterialSliderRenderer`
 - `MaterialStepperRenderer`

-Subclassing a material renderer is possible and almost identical to non-material renderers.
-However, when exporting a renderer that subclasses a material renderer, you must provide a third argument to the `ExportRenderer` method that includes the `VisualMarker.MaterialVisual` type:
+Subclassing a material renderer is almost identical to non-material renderers.
+However, when exporting a renderer that subclasses a material renderer, you must provide a third argument to the `ExportRenderer` attribute that specifies the `VisualMarker.MaterialVisual` type:

 ```csharp
 using Xamarin.Forms.Material.Android;